This page lists the core faculty affiliated with the STANDBY-project.

 Before joining STANDBY, Tanja completed her PhD at the Department of Political Science and Public Management at University of Southern Denmark, where she studied the internal and external dynamics of terrorist credit-taking, dabbling with the question “why are so few terrorist attacks claimed?”
 In general, her previous research has dealt with violently motivated political behavior as it manifests itself outside Parliament and the ballot box, e.g., in underground terrorist networks and on Social Media.
 With a background in political science, and a broad methodological palette spanning quantitative and qualitative methods, Tanja has grown increasingly interested in the study of online networks of hatred and the ways in which they maintain themselves despite countermeasures (e.g., account take-downs) employed by Social Media platforms.

-Jesper Rasmussen is a Postdoc at the Department of Political Science on the STANDBY project.
+Jesper Rasmussen is working as an assistant professor at the Department of Political Science on the STANDBY project.

 As a part of the STANDBY project, Jesper examines the causes and consequences of pro-social bystander reactions to online political hostility.
 In these efforts, Jesper uses a variety of methods and data sources, including experimental methods as well as registry, survey, and social media data.